tolitius/yurt/README.md

 * safely run tests in parallel without a fear of shared resources: i.e. different DB schemas, files, etc.
 * anything else that requires multiple clones of an application or its parts

 Yurt relies on [mount](https://github.com/tolitius/mount) to build these standalone containers.
-It only uses mount to _discover_ component (`defstate`s).
+It only uses mount to _discover_ component (`defstate`s), learn about components' dependecies and their start and stop functions.
 When the Yurt is created it is fully _detached_ from Clojure vars: it becomes a standalone map of components.

 Multiple brand new _local_ Yurts with components can be created and passed down to the application / REPL to be used _simultaneously_ in the same Clojure runtime for fun and profit.